The Role of Medical Transcription in EHR Implementation

 Taking the onus of EHR implementation

 As the health care industry is warming up to the idea of EHR technologies to procure, collect and document health data, some medical transcription agencies are offering end to end solutions, without the hospitals having to implement a full-blown EHR systems themselves.
-This is an excellent way for hospitals and individual physicians to get hold of accurate and digitized data without having to spend enormous amount of money in adoption and maintenance of EHR software’s.
-This practice takes away the burden of paper work and let health care agencies to focus on their core-competency which is to provide patient care.
+This is an excellent way for hospitals and individual physicians to get hold of accurate and digitized data without having to spend an enormous amount of money in the adoption and maintenance of EHR software.
+This practice takes away the burden of paperwork and lets health care agencies to focus on their core-competency which is to provide patient care.

-Perfect for converting audio transcription into standardized document
+Perfect for converting audio transcription into a standardized document

 Doctors and physicians have been recording patient consultation and reports in audio files.
-It is estimated that nearly 1.2 billion clinical documentations are produced in US every year, and of that nearly 60% of the data are dictated documents.
+It is estimated that nearly 1.2 billion clinical documentation is produced in the US every year, and of that, nearly 60% of the data are dictated documents.
 Historically, dictation has proven to be an efficient format to create patient data, as it ensures accurate representation of data and information.
 With the assistance of audio transcription services, all dictated documents can be transcribed into standardized files.

 Transcribed files containing patient data are valuable documents.
-A well transcribed file only allows physicians to render proper treatment and care plan to the patients, but the latter can also use them for health insurance claims.
-Standardized documents are piled in a safe and secured manner and are extremely critical for coordinated care which can take place across health departments in a hospital.
+A well-transcribed file only allows physicians to render proper treatment and care plan to the patients, but the latter can also use them for health insurance claims.
+Standardized documents are piled in a safe and secure manner and are extremely critical for coordinated care which can take place across health departments in a hospital.
 They are also important for assessment and documentation of all reports.
-The medical transcription agency in the likes of Eyered perambulates highest standards to maintain the quality of their work which can ensue efficiency across different departments in particular the emergency department of a hospital.
+The medical transcription agency in the likes of Eyered perambulates highest standards to maintain the quality of their work which can ensure efficiency across different departments, in particular, the emergency department of a hospital.